Joseph Chabran

 Joseph Chabran (21 June 1763 in Cavaillon – February 1843 in Avignon), was a French military officer.
 He served as infantry commander during the French Revolutionary Wars and the Peninsular War.

+He commanded the French 8th Division during the Second Battle of Zurich, helping the French win the battle.

-Chebran traveled over the Pacific Ocean through the Spanish routes in the Mariana Islands and the Philippines before settling back in France.
+Chebran travelled over the Pacific Ocean through the Spanish routes in the Mariana Islands and the Philippines before settling back in France.